AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/managing-marketo-users.md

 >[!IMPORTANT]
 >
 >This article is only for those who do _not_ use [Marketo with Adobe Identity](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md){target="_blank"}.
-If you do, please follow the steps in [this article](/help/marketo/product-docs/administration/marketo-with-adobe-identity/add-or-remove-a-user.md){target="_blank"} instead.
+If you do, please follow the steps in [this article](/help/marketo/product-docs/administration/marketo-with-adobe-identity/add-or-remove-a-user.md){target="_blank"}.

 ## Create Users {#create-users}